Eye Gaze-Informed and Context-Aware Pedestrian Trajectory Prediction in Shared Spaces with Automated Shuttles: A Virtual Reality Study: Virtual Reality Experiment

 \subsection{Experiment procedure}

-The experiment procedure is summarized in Fig.~\ref{fig:procedure}.
-Upon arrival, participants were provided with written information about the scenario (including the automated shuttle and eHMI design), procedure, and tasks.
-They then read and signed a consent form to confirm participation.
-All participants provided informed consent before taking part in our study.
-Next, participants were equipped with a calibrated VR headset and started a familiarization phase consisting of two stages: 1) to practice moving freely in the virtual environment, and 2) to familiarize the experiment task and the display and behavior of automated shuttles.
-The formal experiment began after familiarization.
-Participants were randomly assigned to one of 12 sampled scenarios.
-After completing each scenario, they returned to the predefined start position for the next trial.
-After finishing the VR experiment, participants removed the headset and filled in five questionnaires.
+The procedure is illustrated in Fig.~\ref{fig:procedure}.
+Participants first received written information about the study and signed an informed consent form.
+After VR headset calibration, they completed a two-stage familiarization: (1) free exploration of the virtual environment, and (2) practice trials with the shuttle and eHMI.
+In the formal experiment, participants completed their 12 assigned scenarios in randomized order, returning to the start position between trials.
+Afterward, participants completed five questionnaires (Sec.~\ref{sec:data_collection}).
 Each participant received 15 euros as compensation.
-Ethical approval was granted by the Human Research Ethics Committee of Delft University of Technology (Reference ID 4888).
+Ethical approval was granted by the Human Research Ethics Committee of Delft University of Technology (ID: 4888).